Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Materials Methods

 \subsection{Surface reconstruction}

-Iterative tracking results in a set of contours that locally describes the lumen surface of vessel $v_i$, but is not watertight.
-To reconstruct the surface subject to these contours, we use a neural field (right Fig.~\ref{fig:pipeline}).
+Iterative tracking results in a set of contours describing the lumen surface of vessel $v_i$, but this is not watertight.
+To reconstruct a watertight surface subject to these contours, we use a neural field (right Fig.~\ref{fig:pipeline}).
 This neural field consists of a multi-layer perceptron that is conditioned on spatial coordinates $x \in \mathbb{R}^3$ and is optimized to represent the signed distance function of the lumen surface~\cite{ma2021neural}.
 As these neural fields are conditioned on continuous coordinates, they have an infinite resolution.
 Moreover, a smooth transition between connecting vessels is made by taking a smoothed minimum of their signed distance functions~\cite{alblas2022going}.
 From the neural field, we can obtain a mesh model of any resolution using the marching cubes algorithm.